tryretool/retool_devops_workshop/README.md

 console.log(serviceList);
 return serviceList;
 ```
+2. Click on the second tab of the container on the canvas.

-2. Drag a **Listbox** component inside the second tab of the tabbed container
+3. Then, drag a **Listbox** component inside the second tab of the tabbed container
     1. Name it `servicesListBox`
     2. Data source: `getListofServices`

+The Listbox should not be populated with the list of services.

-### Display the total cost for the selected service
+### 8-Display the total cost for the selected service

 1. Create a Transformer to filter the results returned by the Cost Explorer API, and calculate the total amount spent on the selected service.
     1. Name it `filterCostByService`